 IPC is concerned that many blogs and articles call food grade hydrogen peroxide a “medical remedy” for ailments like arthritis, HIV and cancer.
 Websites promoting food grade hydrogen peroxide typically use the term “oxygen therapy” to describe the benefits.

-IPC advises you consult with your physician doctor before trying any new medical remedy.
+IPC advises you to consult with your physician doctor before trying any new medical remedy.